1.1. Aims and Objectives

 The European Association of Urology (EAU) Sexual and Reproductive Health Guidelines aim to provide a comprehensive overview of the medical aspects relating to sexual and reproductive health in adult men.
 These Guidelines cover the former EAU Guidelines on Male Sexual Dysfunction, Male Infertility and Male Hypogonadism.

 It must be emphasised that guidelines present the best evidence available to the experts.
 However following guideline recommendations will not necessarily result in the best outcome.
 Guidelines can never replace clinical expertise when making treatment decisions for individual patients, but rather help to focus decisions - while taking personal values and preferences/individual circumstances of patients into account.
 Guidelines are not mandates and do not purport to be a legal standard of care.

-This document is a further update of the 2020 Guidelines which already included a comprehensive update of the 2018 versions of Male Sexual Dysfunction, Male Infertility and Male Hypogonadism guidelines, along with several new topics.
-Additional sections will be added in the coming years to address male contraception, vasectomy, and penile cosmetic surgery, which have not been previously addressed.
+This document is a further update of the 2021 Guidelines which already included a comprehensive update of the 2018 versions of Male Sexual Dysfunction, Male Infertility and Male Hypogonadism guidelines, along with several new topics.
+Additional sections will be added in the coming years to address male contraception, vasectomy, and penile cosmetic surgery, which have not previously been addressed.